Sycamore Tree Seedlings

 Sun or Shade: Full Sun

-Sycamores (Platanus occidentalis) are a deciduous tree native to North America with wide distribution to the central and eastern United States.
+Sycamores (Platanus occidentalis) are deciduous trees native to North America with broad distribution to the central and eastern United States.

 They’re a fast-growing tree with long life that spans from 200-600 years old.
-The bark of the sycamore tree produces a noticeable white color, which makes it distinctive and easy to identify even in areas with ample tree cover and vegetation.
+The sycamore tree bark produces a noticeable white color, which makes it distinctive and easy to identify even in areas with ample tree cover and vegetation.

-Sycamores are a wonderful option to use as a shade tree in landscaping due to its immense height and spread (reaching up to 100’ in width at maturity).
+Sycamores are an excellent option to use as a shade tree in landscaping due to their immense height and spread (reaching up to 100’ in width at maturity).

-The wood produces makes it a fine option for furniture and musical instruments as well.
+The wood produces it an acceptable option for furniture and musical instruments as well.

-Sycamores are an easy growing tree, needing only the necessary amount of space to grow.
-They have little upkeep and are easy to maintain, and its classic look provides a great option to anyone looking for shade on their landscape, lawn, property, or plot of land.
+Sycamores are easy-growing trees, needing only the necessary amount of space to grow.
+They have little upkeep and are easy to maintain, and their classic look provides a great option to anyone looking for shade on their landscape, lawn, property, or plot of land.